-At first, a cat wasn’t in the cards for my apartment, since one would cost $300 for a down deposit.
-I didn’t know my therapist could have wavered that fee, but a bird was recommended.
+At first, a cat wasn’t in the cards for my apartment.
+One would cost $300 for a down deposit, but I didn’t know my therapist could have wavered that fee…even if a bird was recommended.
 I researched bird rescues in the area; Craig’s List didn’t seem like a good option, since people wanted a lot of money for them, as a way to say you need to make a lifetime commitment.

 Unfortunately, birds are the number one pets rehomed, and a lot never get a forever home.
 They could be taken to rescue or go from house to house.
 Instead of educating about birds, they put up a few hundred dollars in fees.
 My former roommate had gotten a bird from a rescue 45 minutes away.
 I looked them up online, and found birds who have been there for years.
 I picked out a bird I thought would be a good fit, and trekked our way to get her the next day.

 Georgie’s Gotcha Day